 It can cover the cost of treatment as well as the cost of medical evacuation if things get worse and you have to be shifted back to your own country.

 Uzbekistan Trip Cancellation Insurance for International Travelers – FAQs

-A trip cancellation insurance plan can provide adequate coverage if your trip is cancelled at the last moment after you have made all the arrangements.
+A trip cancellation insurance plan can provide adequate coverage if your trip is canceled at the last moment after you have made all the arrangements.